lucylow/salty-wet-man/README.md

 ---

-## NSFW Object Recognition

-* NSFW Images
+## NSFW Images  &#x1F499;

+**Types of Images to be analyzed:**

-  * static images
+  * Static images
-  * uncontrolled backgrounds
+  * Uncontrolled backgrounds
-  * multiple (more-than-one) people
+  * Multiple (more-than-one) people
-  * partial figures
+  * Partial figures
-  * different camera angles
+  * Different camera angles

-* General idea
+---

+## NSFW Object Recognition: Content-Based Retrival &#x1F499;

-  1) Find image location with large areas of skin-colored regions
+**1) Find image location with large areas of skin-colored regions:**
-  2) Find elongated regions
-  3) Clasiffy regions into possible human limbs

-* Content-based retrival strategy
-  * skin regions in an image - input RGB values with log-oppoennt representation
+  * Skin regions in an image and color and texture properties
+  * Input RGB values with log-oppoent representation
-  * color and texture properties - intensity of image smoothered with median filter subtracted with original image
+  * Intensity of image smoothered with median filter subtracted with original image
-  * simple hape features
-  * grouped constraints on body/skin regions

-* systems
-  * QBIC SEARCH - operateor uses absraction ofa n image to search for colored, textured regions
+  * QBIC search - operator uses absraction of an image to search for colored textured regions

-  * Chabot - visual appearance and text-based ceus to retrieve images
+**2) Find elongated regions:**

-Grouped Constraints on Body/Skin Regions
+  * Grouped constraints on body/skin regions

-* idea
-  * humans == cylindrical parts within the skeleton geometry
+  * Modelling humans == cylindrical parts within the skeleton geometry
   * 3D and 2D grouping constraints
-  * imaging model to indeitfy outlines
+  * Imaging model to identify region outlines

-* geometric grouping algorithms
+**3) Classify regions into possible human limbs:**

-  * matching a view to a collection of images of an object
+  * Geometric grouping algorithms - matching a view to a collection of images of an object
-  * make a hypothesis object is present, and an estimate of appearance
+  * Make a hypothesis object is present, and an estimate of appearance
-  * future vector from compressed image
+  * Future vector from compressed image
-  * minimum distance classifer to match feature vectors
+  * Minimum distance classifer to match feature vectors

 ---